astropy/astropy/docs/development/releasing.rst

    re-assign them to the next relevant milestone.

 #.
 (Only for major versions) Make sure to update the "What's new"
    section with the stats on the number of issues, PRs, and contributors.
-For the first two, the `astropy-procedures repository`_ script ``gh_issuereport.py`` can provide the numbers since the last major release.
+This information can be collected with the `generate_releaserst`_ script.
 For the final one, you will likely need to update the Astropy ``.mailmap`` file, as there are often contributors who are not careful about using the same e-mail address for every commit.
 The easiest way to do this is to run the command ``git shortlog -n -s -e`` to see the list of all contributors and their email addresses.
 Look for any misnamed entries or duplicates, and add them to the ``.mailmap`` file (matched to the appropriate canonical name/email address.)
-   Once you have finished this, you can count the number of lines in ``git shortlog -s`` to get the final contributor count.

 #.
 Also be sure to update the ``docs/credits.rst`` file to include any new
    contributors.
-This can come from the above step, or the ``author_lists.py`` script in the `astropy-procedures repository`_ mostly automates this.
+This can come from the above step, or with the output from the ``git shortlog -s`` command.
 (This step is only required on major releases, but can be done for bugfix releases as time allows.)